carpentries-lab/good-enough-practices/reference.md

 ## Glossary

 - FAIR: Findable, Accessible, Interoperable, and Reusable.
-These are principles for data sharing.t
+These are principles for data sharing.

 {% include links.md %}